-狗血 (Gǒu Xuè) Meaning: Why Over-the-Top Drama Is So Addictive in Manhua
+狗血 (Gǒu Xuè) Meaning: Why Over-the-Top Drama Feels So Addictive in Manhua

 If you read Chinese manhua or watch Chinese dramas, you will often encounter the term 狗血 (gǒu xuè).